From Design to Disclosure: Applications

+Should an insurance company be allowed to condition its contracts based on an insuree's disclosures?
+This question has been salient recently in the context of genetic testing, with regulations that prohibit insurers from using genetic information.
+We evaluate this debate within the context of our framework.
+We show that the standard monopolistic insurance model \citep[e.g.,][]{stiglitz1977monopoly,chade2012optimal} satisfies our three main assumptions.
+Our main finding then implies that an insuree could use her hard information to counteract the bargaining power of the insurer and attain the payoffs of her optimal information structure.\footnote{Our work complements recent work on genetic testing in insurance markets: \cite{pram2023learning} focuses on costs of acquiring evidence and \cite{azevedo2025} study how genetic prediction influences the degree of adverse selection.}

-Our final application models disclosure in an insurance market.
-We consider the standard setup of an insuree purchasing an insurance contract from a single insurer, as modeled in \cite{stiglitz1977monopoly} and \cite{chade2012optimal}.
-The insuree has initial wealth $w>0$, faces a potential loss $\ell\in(0,w)$ with probability $\theta\in(0,1)$, and has risk preferences represented by a strictly increasing, continuously differentiable, and strictly concave (Bernoulli) utility function $v:\R_{\ge 0}\rightarrow \R$.
+An insuree has initial wealth $w>0$, faces a potential loss $\ell\in(0,w)$ with probability $\theta$, and has risk preferences represented by a strictly increasing, continuously differentiable, and strictly concave (Bernoulli) utility function $v:\R_{\ge 0}\rightarrow \R$.
 The probability of loss, $\theta$, is the insuree's \emph{type}, and is her private information.
 The insuree's outside option at every stage is to purchase zero insurance.

 The insurer is risk neutral and has beliefs about the insuree's type given by the absolutely continuous CDF $F$ with density $f$ and support $\Theta := [\uv,\ov] \subseteq (0,1)$.
 Without loss, the insurer chooses a menu of contracts $(x(\theta),t(\theta))\in \R^2$ for each type $\theta$ comprising a premium $t(\theta)$ and an indemnity payment $x(\theta)$ in the event of a loss, subject to incentive and participation constraints.
 The expected profit from a contract $(x,t)$ chosen by a type-$\theta$ insuree is $t-\theta x$.